 Speaking of wheels, the Colorado prerunner is rolling on ULTRA Motorsports beadlock wheels wrapped with 33” BF Goodrich T/A KO offroad tires.

 Of course widened stance gained by the new suspension component, longer wheel travel height and the new tires required much more space in the wheel arches both on the front and the back, so there was no chance of keeping the factory fenders untouched.
 Instead of cutting, Steve decided to swap them with a pair of bulge fiberglass fenders, that made the truck look even wilder.

-The original bumpers had to go as well in order to free up some space for the wheels and improve the approach and departure angles for the truck.
+The original bumpers had to go as well, to free up some space for the wheels and improve the approach and departure angles for the truck.
 Steel tubular bumpers fabricated by CWF with integrated skid plate allowed the truck to improve the ground clearance and avoid damages on a hard landing.

 Thanks to these mods Steve was finally able to join the crowd of the offroad racing crowd and bring his truck along to have some fun in the desert.